 Only loads served by undamaged microgrids with adequate fuel supply remain online.
 The rest of the grid continues to experience the outage.

-Only the Secure Power Enclave and microgrids operate islanded from the rest of the power grid.
-Enclave operators decide which loads are critical and must be served by the available generation within the Enclave.
-The Enclave can also be used to black start the rest of the grid.
+Only the Resilient Community Grid and microgrids operate islanded from the rest of the power grid.
+Resilient Community Grid operators can flexibly balance loads and generation within the Resilient Community Grid.
+The Resilient Community Grid can also be used to black start the rest of the grid.

-While the enclave secures more critical infrastructure facilities than a microgrid, microgrids within the enclave can add a further layer of hardening and protection.
-Since the enclave is online during this outage, the microgrid within it has no need to island and can be a resource for the enclave.
+While the Resilient Community Grid secures more critical infrastructure facilities than a microgrid, microgrids within the Resilient Community Grid add a further layer of hardening and protection.
+Microgrids within it can also be a resource for the Resilient Community Grid.